openpims/cloudflare/README.md

 ## Features

+- **TypeScript**: Fully typed with TypeScript for better developer experience and type safety
 - **GDPR-compliant Cookie Management**: Automatic cookie filtering for EU requests
 - **OpenPIMS Integration**: Seamless integration with the OpenPIMS cookie management system
 - **Accept-All-Cookies Mode**: Option to accept all cookies with persistent setting